10 Ways to Boost Creativity for Design Professionals

 1. Find a new place to let your mind wander:

 For many designers the ability to find a new place to seek creativity can often be a challenge.
 Whether it’s because you are only used to your old ways or you can’t think of new ones- creativity is stifled when it’s not allowed to be stimulated.
 Open up your curtains in your home and stare out into the world and go explore somewhere you’ve never been.
 If you can’t leave your home – surf the internet, read a book or try a different routine for a few days and see what sparks fly.
 Often times, just letting in more light to your dark interiors sheds a new perspective on your creative mind.

-2. Find creativity amongst the outdoors:
+2. Boost creativity amongst the outdoors:

 Whether animate or inanimate objects inspire you, nature has the entire spectrum wrapped up into an ever-changing landscape.
 Visit a local park, walk around your outdoor home and try bringing a camera with you.
 Some of the greatest design origins come from capturing nature on film.
 Instead of walking through your garden, pick up some garden tools and plant some flowers.
 There is no better way to seek creativity than being amongst nature.
 If you can’t get outside on a regular basis why not use your awesome panoramic views to inspire you?

 3. Make your home office have a new purpose

 If you are a designer and are in a rut for finding creativity, take a look at your home office.
 Whether it is a painting studio, a woodworking bench out in the garage or if you’re a chef and it’s your kitchen – how inspiring is it to work in?
 Surround your workspace with images of goals you want to accomplish, fill your bookshelves with books you are dying to read!
 Your immediate workspace is a reflection of your mind; make it magical and full of wonder with colors, patterns and textures to inspire more of your senses.
 For more creative home office ideas, look at these 30 home offices that will help with your productivity.

 4. Go on vacation for enjoyment not just for work